DenisGithaka/PyProjects/README.md

 # PyProjects
- Python Projects
+ Python Projects\n
- Copy the repository on your machine.
+ Copy the repository on your machine.\n
  For each program, you'll find the .exe file in the dist folder.